AarC10/Ergon/README.md

 # Ergon

-A local-first, CLI-first multi-agent software engineering helper for personal projects.
-Ergon orchestrates AI coding CLIs (Claude Code, OpenAI Codex, Gemini) around structured tasks, isolated git worktrees, validation runs, reviews, and human approval.
+A CLI-first multi-agent helper tool.
+Ergon orchestrates AI coding CLIs (Claude Code, OpenAI Codex Gemini) around structured tasks, isolated git worktrees, validation runs, reviews, and human approval.

 Ergon is not a chatbot.
 It is a workflow orchestrator: you describe a task,